delmic/odemis/doc/develop/acq.rst

         - *BrightfieldStream(CameraStream):*

           Stream containing images obtained via optical brightfield illumination.

           It basically knows how to select white light and disable any filter.

-        - *CameraCountStream(CameraStream):*
+        - *RGBCameraStream(CameraStream):*

-          Special stream dedicated to count the entire data, and represent it over time.
+          Stream for RGB camera.

-          The .image is a one dimension DataArray with the mean of the whole sensor data over time.
-The last acquired data is the last value in the array.
+          If a light is given, it will turn it on during acquisition.

         - *FluoStream(CameraStream):*

           Stream containing images obtained via epifluorescence.

           It basically knows how to select the right emission/filtered wavelengths, and how to taint the image.
           Note: Excitation is (filtered) light coming from a light source and